SK-EID/smart-id-php-client/README.md

    Setting the client to trust specific public keys.
 SSL certificates used can be found [here](https://www.skidsolutions.eu/repositoorium/sk-sertifikaadid).

    The setPublicSslKeys method requires a string of sha256 hashes of the public keys used delimited with ";".
-Instructions for extrecting the hashes from certificates can be found [here](https://curl.haxx.se/libcurl/c/CURLOPT_PINNEDPUBLICKEY.html).
 You can extract hashes from certificates using next openssl command.

    ```
    openssl x509 -inform PEM -in certificate.pem -noout -pubkey | openssl rsa -pubin -outform der 2>/dev/null | openssl dgst -sha256 -binary | openssl enc -base64